 She began her career as a Fulbright Fellow in South Korea, and then served as a community organizer in her home state of New Jersey—most notably as a Regional Field Director for the 2012 presidential campaign.
 She continued on as a Communications Specialist in the New Jersey State Legislature, where she managed media relations for six state senators.

 Danielle earned a Master’s degree in Education Policy and Management from the Harvard Graduate School of Education and a Bachelor’s degree in Government and Psychology from Smith College.
-Committed to expanding access to power and opportunity, Danielle serves as a Commissioner on the Massachusetts Asian American Commission and a member of the Chelsea Cultural Council.
+Committed to expanding access to power and opportunity, Danielle serves as a Commissioner on the Massachusetts Asian American and Pacific Islanders Commission and a member of the Chelsea Cultural Council.

 Haniya Syeda is a first generation Pakistani immigrant and American Muslim passionate about the intersection of innovation, social impact, and mental health equity.
 Born and raised in Boston to a working class family of nine, Haniya witnessed the impact social and economic injustice has on the health and mental well-being of families in vulnerable communities.